 1&1 IONOS may be a leading web host, but I wouldn’t recommend it to everyone.
 It’s worth considering mainly if you’re looking for a well-rounded company that offers lots of features at a low initial price point.
-Before you make any final decisions, you should check out Hostinger’s cheap plans.

 1&1 IONOS is one of the world’s leading web hosting providers.
 With tons of features, cheap pricing, and a long track record dating back to 1988, it’s easy to see why 1&1 IONOS has exploded, currently servicing over eight million customers around the world.